hazadus/drf-nuxt-bookmarks/README.md

     such  as registration, login, logout, password reset and account activation.
   - [django-cors-headers](https://github.com/adamchainz/django-cors-headers): Django app for handling the server headers required for Cross-Origin Resource Sharing (CORS).
+- [Celery - Distributed Task Queue](https://docs.celeryq.dev/en/stable/index.html): Celery is a simple, flexible, and reliable distributed system to process vast amounts of messages, while providing operations with the tools required to maintain such a system.
 - Telegram bot: [pyTelegramBotAPI](https://pypi.org/project/pyTelegramBotAPI/)
   - [requests](https://requests.readthedocs.io/en/latest/): Requests allows you to send HTTP/1.1 requests extremely easily.
 There’s no need to manually add query strings to your URLs, or to form-encode your POST data.